Industrial Assessment Center

-Benefits and Success StoriesSince 1984, the UMass IAC has conducted more than 700 assessments for a wide range of manufacturing facilities across New England.
-On average, each of our clients has implemented more than three of our recommendations, and as a result they have reduced their annual operating costs by $33,000 and carbon dioxide emissions by approximately 300,000 pounds.
+Benefits and Success StoriesSince 1984, the UMass IAC has conducted more than 750 assessments for a wide range of manufacturing facilities across New England.
+On average, each of our clients has implemented more than three of our recommendations, with an average simple payback period of just 1.1 year.
+As a result, they have reduced their annual operating costs by $33,000 and carbon dioxide emissions by approximately 300,000 pounds.

-Our asessment requires a minimal time commitment from plant personnel and is provided through the U.S. Department of Energy at no cost.
+Our assessment requires a minimal time commitment from plant personnel and is provided through the U.S. Department of Energy at no cost.